mattsilber/collection-utils/readme.md

 ##### AdapterViewModule

 The `AdapterViewModule` is the base class for use with the modular builders.
-Currently, there are 2 base implementation classes: the `ListViewModule` and the `RecyclerViewModule` for their respective Views.
-No, they are not compatible with one another, but are close enough that migrating between the two should be simple.
+Currently, there are 3 base implementation classes: the `ListViewModule`, the `RecyclerViewModule`, and the `PagerViewModule` for their respective Views.
+No, they are generally not compatible with one another, but can be nested together.

 `ListViewModule` example: